Jan-Kiezun/psw-twitter/README.md

-# psw-twitter
+# psw-twitter-clone
-Simple twitter-like social media app, used for learning protocols
+Simple twitter-like social media app, used for learning web protocols, client made with CRA and JS

-Jan Kieżun 278882 gr.1